-UWMPD, in collaboration with University Safety and Assurances (US&A), evaluates emergency preparedness needs for campus and maintains the campus Emergency

-Operations Plan that can be found at www.edu/police/resources/
+UWMPD, in collaboration with US&A, evaluates emergency preparedness needs for campus and maintains the campus Emergency Operations Plan that can be found at uwm.edu/police/resources/

 The Emergency Operations Plan is a university-wide plan that establishes procedures and an organizational structure for the University's response to and recovery from emergencies that may threaten the health and safety of the UWM community or inhibit the University's ability to continue its mission-critical operations and activities.
 The Emergency Operations Plan is designed to maximize human safety and preservation of property, minimize danger, restore normal operations of the university, and assure responsive communication to all appropriate parties.